Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 <audio_design>
 <must_follow>

+All the audio used in game should be listed in `audio_config.json`.

 You must follow `docs/AUDIO_CONFIGURETION_GUIDE.md` to understand how to correctly use `audio_config.json`.

 All the audio assets listed in the `audio_config.json` should be able to find the keys in `game_config.json`.